PEG and PEJ (Enteral Feeding) Awareness

 Our Commitment to Quality and Compliance

-Because the majority of organisations we support work with vulnerable individuals, all Prima Cura trainers hold Enhanced DBS checks.
+At Prima Cura Training, all courses reflect current UK guidance and best practice.
+All trainers are experienced professionals with relevant qualifications and ongoing CPD.
+Because many of the organisations we support work with vulnerable individuals, all trainers hold Enhanced DBS checks.

-25+ years in health and social care | 15+ years as a trainer
+Reviewed by Stephanie Austin, Owner and Lead Trainer, Prima Cura Training | 25+ years in health and social care | 15+ years as a trainer | Last reviewed: June 2026 | Next review: June 2027

 This page provides general information about enteral feeding awareness training.
 It is not a substitute for clinical training, competency assessment, or medical advice.
-Organisations remain responsible for ensuring staff are appropriately trained, assessed as competent, and working within their scope of practice in line with Care Quality Commission requirements, local policies, and current clinical guidance.
+Organisations remain responsible for ensuring staff are appropriately trained, assessed as competent, and working within their scope of practice in line with CQC requirements, local policies, and current clinical guidance.
 Training delivered by Prima Cura Training supports knowledge and awareness but does not replace supervised clinical competency assessment where required.